 3. The 24 course credits must include the following three core courses: ESM 511 Thermodynamics of Solids; ESM 513 Strength of Materials; and ESM 521 Diffusion in Solids.
 If the student does not receive a minimum of a B in a core course, he or she may repeat that course one other time.

-4. All students must complete ESM 501 Teaching and Mentoring Techniques and ESM 514, Technical Writing for Scientist.
-These 2 courses do not count towards the 24 graduate course credits required.
+4. All students must complete ESM 501 Teaching and Mentoring Techniques.

 5. The student must pass at least three credits of ESM 698 Practicum in Teaching and six credits of ESM 699 Dissertation Research on Campus.